 Holiday Party Checklist

-Before you pop the top on the champagne make sure to review our Holiday Party Checklist found in our resources section.
+Before you pop the top of the champagne, review our Holiday Party Checklist found in our Resource Center in the "Reference Material and Downloads" section.

 - Go through each item and determine whether or not you have addressed it.